 Mame or red miso refers to the purest form of miso made only with soybeans.
 It undergoes a long fermentation process – at least two years – to produce a dark and intensely flavored miso.
 Hatcho miso is the most famous type of red miso and gives key Nagoya dishes like miso katsu, miso nikomi udon, and doteni their distinct flavor.

-This isn’t a definitive list but described below are the most important dishes in Nagoya cuisine, as well as recommendations on which Nagoya restaurants you can visit to try them.
+This isn’t a definitive list but described below are the most important local dishes in Nagoya cuisine, as well as recommendations on which Nagoya restaurants you can visit to try them.

 1. Miso Katsu